theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/alteryx.md

 ### Example 2: Overriding Custom Parameters with Dynamic Values
 The Xtract Universal tool can also receive inputs, e.g., via the Input Data Tool.
-The data input can be dynamically used to override the custom parameter in Xtract Universal.<br> In the given example there is an extraction of SAP customers with the city parameter to be dynamically parametrized.
+The data input can be dynamically used to override the custom parameter in Xtract Universal.<br> In the following example, an extraction of SAP customers contains the *city* parameter defined in the **Custom Defined Parameters**.
+The parameter can be set dynamically.
 To override the parameter *city*, mark the checkbox **Override** and the checkbox **Map**.
 Select an item out of the drop-down list in the field **value**.

 ![alteryx-custom-parameters](/img/content/alteryx-custom-parameters-override.PNG){:class="img-responsive"}